 When in Wi-Fi mode, the Sonos Move offers all the same features you would expect from a Sonos speaker, controlled using the Sonos app.
 It offers Automatic Trueplay tuning so if you move the Move, it will automatically tune itself to its surroundings, and there is Apple AirPlay 2 on board too.

 Additionally, the Sonos Move has built in Google Assistant and Alexa voice control - like the Sonos One below - and it is IP56 water and dust resistant so you can bring it wherever you're going.
 The battery lasts around 10 hours but there is a charging dock, as well as USB Type-C.

 The Sonos One has integrated voice control from Amazon Alexa and Google Assistant like the Sonos Move, allowing you to control other Sonos speakers, as well as order an Uber or control smart lights, for example.

-It features a similar design to the cheaper and older Play:1 (below), but the Sonos One has a colour-matched speaker grille and a capacitive touch control pad rather than physical buttons.
-It also offers the same sound architecture as the Play:1 while it doesn't offer the power of the Play:5, the Sonos One still sounds great for its size.
+It features a similar design to the older and dioscontinued Play:1, but the Sonos One has a colour-matched speaker grille and a capacitive touch control pad rather than physical buttons.
+It also offers the same sound architecture as the Play:1 while it doesn't offer the power of the Sonos Five, the Sonos One still sounds great for its size.

 It's worth noting there is a second generation Sonos One model available which includes the addition of Bluetooth Low Energy, an updated processor and an increased memory over the 2017 model.
 The sound experience, design and smart functionalities remain the same as the 2017 model but the 2017 model costs £179 (if you can find it) and the second generation model costs £199.